-After we turned the first corner, Aie pointed to a small, simple house, the roof of which came up only to the short height of its gate.
-I couldn’t see the house but it definitely nothing to write home about.
+After we turned right at the first corner, Aie pointed to a small, simple house, the roof of which was only a bit higher that the short height of its gate.
+I couldn’t see the house but it's definitely nothing to write home about.

 “That’s Cory’s house,” she said.